Skip to main content

 In Tuned Out (previously Shallow Games), channel switch a punk TV broadcast of noisy arcade games anyone can play.
 Each game is a TV channel.
 Earn the ability to switch channels on the fly.
 Score is maintained between all channels.
 Switching pauses everything the way it was until you switch back.
 Switch to escape death, confuse your friends, rage quit the game you hate, or jump into the game you love!

-The game has been shown at festivals all over the world, including A MAZE. / Johannesburg, Boston Festival of Indie Games, Montreal Independent Games Festival, and more.
+The game has been shown at festivals all over the world, including Boston Festival of Indie Games, and more.

 Featured Content